ropensci-archive/roweb2/content/blog/2018-11-20-checklist-recipe.md

 ## R Markdown

 Mapping your data means running some code, while documenting the mapping means writing an explanatory text about it.
-Combining both in a single document is what programmers call [literate programming](https://en.wikipedia.org/wiki/Literate_programming) and that's what we do by writing an [R Markdown](https://rmarkdown.rstudio.com/) document: we combine R code and markdown syntax-based text in the same file.
-It is therefore not surprising that our mapping template is an R Markdown document (`.Rmd` extension): [dwc_mapping.Rmd](https://github.com/trias-project/checklist-recipe/blob/master/src/dwc_mapping.Rmd).
+Combining both in a single document is what programmers call [literate programming](https://en.wikipedia.org/wiki/Literate_programming) and that's what we do by writing an [R Markdown](https://github.com/trias-project/checklist-recipe/wiki/R-Markdown) document: we combine R code and markdown syntax-based text in the same file.
+It is therefore not surprising that our mapping template is an R Markdown document: [dwc_mapping.Rmd](https://github.com/trias-project/checklist-recipe/blob/master/src/dwc_mapping.Rmd).

-## `here`
+## here

 [here](https://here.r-lib.org/) is an R package.
 Its authors describe it as:
 > a simpler way to find your files.